NCAR/HPC-Docs/docs/compute-systems/additional-resources/cron.md

 We declare two utility functions: `remove_lock` and `another_instance`.
 The command `lockfile` will attempt to gain exclusive access to our `${LOCK}` file, retrying 5 times (`-r 5`).
 If we cannot acquire the desired lock, `another_instance` prints some information and exits the script.
 Note that when the script exits - cleanly or not - we want to remove our lock file.
 We use the bash `trap` mechanism to accomplish this by calling `remove_lock` at `EXIT`.

 In this case we forcibly remove any "stale" lock files when more than an hour old (3,600 seconds, `-l 3600`) as defensive measure.
-This would be appropriate for a short running script, when we can assume any leftover lockfiles beyond some threshold age are invalid.
+This would be appropriate for a short running script, when we can assume any leftover lock files beyond some threshold age are invalid.
 See [`man lockfile`](https://linux.die.net/man/1/lockfile) for additional options.

 ### Pedantic error checking
 It is always a good idea to perform error checking inside shell scripts, but especially so when running under cron.
 For example, when changing directories inside a script: